Healthy Homes Assessment Kilbirnie

 Draught Stopping Kilbirnie

-Draughts can lead to lower temperatures in houses.
-A damp house is more expensive to heat, which results in wasting energy and resulting in higher bills.
+Draughts increase the likelihood of less temperature in households.
+A cold house is more expensive to heat, which means wasting energy and resulting in higher bills.

 What are the most unreasonable gaps or holes?

-If you can feel external air entering or the air is clear from a hole or gap that is, it’s probably a gap or an opening that needs sealing in some way.
-Cracks and gaps that are large should be stopped permanently.
-The gaps that exceed 3mm that allow air to enter or exit within the house need seals.
-For example, if an open fireplace isn’t being used, it can create draughts.
-This must be sealed off.
-Landlords and property managers are responsible for making sure such draughts are eliminated as far as imaginable.
+If you can feel external air entering or a clear draught from a hole or gap, then it’s likely a crack or an opening that requirements sealing in somehow.
+Large cracks and gaps should be fixed permanently.
+The gaps that exceed 3mm that let air into or out of the home require sealing.
+In the case of an open fireplace isn’t used it could cause draughts, and should be blocked off.
+Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed whenever imaginable.

-You don’t require to block gaps or holes which are part of the construction.
-For example, tiny gaps around doors and windows could be necessary to allow for movement of the structure as the household is heated and cools in order to let them be shut and opened, rather than being stuck.
-We will inspect every window and door as part of an Healthy Homes assessment of your rental property.
+You don’t require to block gaps or holes that are part of the building.
+For example, tiny gaps around doors and windows might be necessary to allow movement of the building as the household gets warmer and cooler, so that they can still be closed and opened instead of than sticking.
+We will check all doors and windows during our Healthy Homes assessment of your rental property.

 draught stopping building inspections